amasad/sane/README.md

 ### sane(dir, options)

-Watches a directory and all it's descendant directories for changes, deletions, and additions on files and directories.
+Watches a directory and all its descendant directories for changes, deletions, and additions on files and directories.

 ```js
 var watcher = sane('path/to/dir', {glob: ['**/*.js', '**/*.css']});